learn-co-curriculum/dsc-prework-jupyter-notebook/README.md

-# Your First Jupyter Notebook!
+# Your First Jupyter Notebook

 ## Introduction

-Welcome to your first Code Lesson!
+Welcome to your first Code Lesson

 *Reminder: Code Lessons are mainly asking you to read and execute code, not to write it yourself.
-They are categorized as "Assignments" due to the naming conventions of Canvas and Saturn Cloud, but there is nothing you need to turn in or submit.
-Just make sure you click the "Mark as done" button in Canvas (so it says "Done") when you are finished*
+They are categorized as "Assignments" due to the naming conventions of Canvas, but there is nothing you need to turn in or submit.
+Just make sure you click the "Mark as done" button in Canvas (so it says "Done") when you are finished*.

 ## Objectives
 You will be able to: